 Am I Too Old to be a Living Liver Donor?

-If you’re interested in becoming a living liver donor, getting educated on what to expect, including the qualifications of being a living donor, is an important first step.
+If you’re interested in becoming a living liver donor, getting educated on what to expect, including the qualifications of being a living liver donor, is an important first step.
 As you do your research, make a list of questions for your transplant center because many centers employ different criteria for their donors.
+For instance, at Mayo Clinic, the age limit for liver donation is set at 59 years or younger.
+This criterion has been established due to the fact that liver regeneration is more effective in individuals aged 59 and below.

-If you’re approved to become a living donor, a piece of your liver will be removed and transplanted into a recipient.
+If you’re approved to become a living liver donor, a piece of your liver will be removed and transplanted into a recipient.
 This procedure is possible because the liver has the unique and amazing ability to grow back and regenerate itself.
-Because the liver regenerates quickly, a donor’s liver will be back to its original size within a few weeks after surgery.
-Younger donors will typically see quicker and better results.
+The liver regenerates quickly.
+A donor’s liver will regain its full function within a few weeks after surgery.

-In addition to considering your age, the transplant team will take into account other physical factors to determine if you’re compatible with the recipient.
+In addition to considering your age, the transplant team will review other physical factors to determine if you’re compatible with the recipient.
 The evaluation process includes:

 - Blood tests to determine if your blood and tissue types are compatible